 NZKGI continues its work to attract and retain the industries permanent workforce.
 Work is planned to quantify the number of permanent work force the kiwifruit industry will need to reach growth targets in the next 10 years.
 Other projects undertaken include the following:

-Funded by the Ministry for Social Development (MSD), this project focusses on identifying unemployed people and assisting them into permanent work in the industry.
-Potential workers are pre-screened for suitability by the project coordinator, Ian Fryer, then provided with training and pastoral care and placed with an employer in a permanent role.
-The project has been very successful with 65% of workers under the project remaining in full-time work.
+Now completed, this project funded by the Ministry for Social Development (MSD), focussed on identifying unemployed people and assisting them into permanent work in the industry.
+Potential workers were placed with an employer in a permanent role.
+The project was very successful with 65% of workers under the project remaining in full-time work.

-Also funded by MSD, this project has developed a worker ID card for contractors that proves a worker is eligible for work in New Zealand and has an IRD number.
-Growers utilising contractors can ask to see the ID cards as proof of eligibility to work when workers are on their orchards.
-Led by Master Contractors Inc., the project has issued more than 500 cards so far with more to come.
-Visit the Master Contractors website for information on how to get ID Cards.
+Also funded by MSD, this project developed a worker ID card that proves a worker is eligible for work in New Zealand and has an IRD number.
+Growers can ask to see the ID cards of workers as proof of eligibility to work when workers are on their orchards.